 Scope of Work

-In Homewood, PA we are working alongside Dr. John Wallace (Pitt's School of Social Work) and Dr. Stephanie Boddie (CAUSE Postdoctoral Fellow, Carnegie Mellon University), to determine the best plan to build two greenhouses on the land adjacent to a triplex home and converting the structure to AC/DC power.
+In Homewood, PA we worked alongside Dr. John Wallace (Pitt's School of Social Work) and Dr. Stephanie Boddie (Baylor University, University of Pittsburgh, Carnegie Mellon University), to determine the best plan to build a greenhouse on the land adjacent to a triplex home and converting the structure to AC/DC power.
 Through the Business of Humanity® course (The Business of Humanity®: Strategic Management in the Era of Globalization, Innovation and Shared Value), the students’ work has been focused on projects in both Homewood and Gujarat, India.

 The Homewood projects support the efforts of The Oasis Project in Homewood.
 Led by the Bible Center Church, the Oasis Project strives to address the shortage of healthy food in Homewood as a means of empowering its residents and spurring positive change in the community.
-The church, which is led by Dr. John Wallace (who is also their senior pastor), is making available the land on which the greenhouses will be built and the adjacent row houses that will be retrofitted with DC power.
+The church, which is led by Dr. John Wallace (who is also their senior pastor), is making available the land on which the greenhouse will be built and the adjacent row houses that will be retrofitted with DC power.
 He will also manage the social enterprise projects linked with the food grown in the greenhouses.
-SolarCell LLC is researching and providing the designs for the proprietary greenhouse system, complete with the electrical components.
+SolarCell LLC researched and provided designs for the proprietary greenhouse system, complete with the electrical components.

 The DC HEaRT initiative will help The Oasis Project carry out a range of food-related social enterprises: a community kitchen, a mobile food truck, and community food market, and culinary training, catering services, and food delivery services.
 The efforts will create jobs and professional development opportunities for Homewood residents.
 And on a broader level, they will improve the health of Homewood’s children, seniors, and the larger community, and will reduce the socioeconomic stigma associated with Homewood.

-Please remember to visit this site again as we track the progress of the greenhouses and our other inititatives in Homewood!
+Please remember to visit this site again as we track the progress of the inititatives in Homewood!

 On Thursday, March 16, 2017, on a cold and blustery day, we held an Opening Event Celebration of our Off-Grid DC-Powered Laboratory project at 7280 Fleury Way in Homewood, PA.
 This event, which was sponsored by The Business of Humanity® Project and the Oasis Farm & Fishery Project, was attended by over 60 people representing local colleges, universities, non-profit organizations, foundations, corporations and government offices.
 We were honored to have both County Executive Rich Fitzgerald and Pittsburgh Mayor William Peduto speak at this event and help us to dedicate an official plaque to mark this special occasion.